valeriia-abramova/hematoma-expansion-prediction/README.md

   - This file contains the code for the model to predict hematoma expansion pattern

 - [ ] mask_dvf_loop_crossval.py
-  - This file contains the main code for running training
+  - This file contains the main code to run training